btorpey/btorpey.github.io/content/build-clang.md

 Note that you can specify a parameter to the script (e.g., `-r 224019`) to get a specific version of clang from svn.

+> Since this article was originally published, there have been some changes to the prerequisites for building clang:
+> you will need cmake 2.8.12.2 or later, and python 2.7 or later.

 Building using clang
 --------------------